Changing from casual to full-time or part-time employment (casual conversion)

 Access our updated information:

-Disputes about casual conversion
+Disputes about casual changes

 The Commission would generally first try to resolve the dispute in an informal way.
 This includes by mediation or conciliation.